3.6. The \(LU\) decomposition#

 By Proposition 3.6.2 the inverse of \(L\) has the same structure as \(L\), i.e.,

-As in the proof of the first half of this proof (cf., (3.6.2)), \(L^{-1}\) can be factorized as
+As in the proof of the first half of this proof (cf., Equation (3.6.2)), \(L^{-1}\) can be factorised as

-Pre-multiplication of a matrix \(M\) with one of the matrices \(L_k\) amounts to adding multiples of the \(k\)th row of \(M\) to the lower rows.
+Pre-multiplication of a matrix \(M\) with one of the matrices \(L_k\) amounts to adding multiples of the \(k\)-th row of \(M\) to the lower rows.
 So the product \(L_1L_2L_3\cdots L_{n-1}\) is a series of top-down operations, and

-amounts to a top-down row reduction of \(A\) to the upper triangular matrix \(U\).
+amounts to a top-down row reduction of \(A\) to the upper-triangular matrix \(U\).

 The uniqueness issue is not of major importance, but for completeness’ sake we phrase it in a proposition, followed by a possible argument to prove it.